Back to all articles

 Three moves.
 None are clever; all are mechanical.

 Annualize everything to a monthly figure.
 The Adobe Photography plan that rose from $9.99 to $14.99 in a single step in January 2025 is $180 a year now, not $14.99 a month.
 A $109 annual YNAB subscription is $9.08/month against the envelope.
-Until every charge sits on the same monthly axis, the cap is fiction.
+Until every charge sits on the same monthly axis, the cap is fiction — run your subscriptions through the free calculator to see what the real monthly total looks like before you set the number.

 Set the cap as a percentage of after-tax income, or a flat figure you can defend out loud.
 "Under 8% of net" or "$60/month, full stop" both work.
 What does not work is "reasonable".